Hospitality Management/Culinary Arts/Baking & Pastry Arts/Dietary Manager Courses

 Baking and Pastry Arts Internship

 Practical application of baking and pastry arts production techniques in a wholesale and/or retail setting.
 Participation in and observation of production and management controls in a restaurant, commercial bakery, or grocery store bakery provides an opportunity to hone skills and assist in analyzing personal career goals.
 Enhanced competency and speed in performance of the basic baking, preparation, and/or plating skills covered to date.
-1 Credit (0 Lecture - 5 Internship) Prerequisite(s): FHD209.
+This internship experience requires a minimum of 240 work experience hours, but may include more hours depending on the individual needs of the internship experience.
+In addition to work experience hours students are also required to satisfactorily complete the internship experience through a final employer evaluation.
+1 Credit (0 Lecture - 5 Internship) Prerequisite(s): FHD270.

 Pastry Food Show and Buffet Presentation Concepts